 The intuitive choice for aperture is usually going to be a wide open aperture.
 People generally start off with the largest aperture that their lens has, and it yields great results, too.
 But one must be careful.
 Wide apertures have a rather narrow depth of field, and it is tricky to learn how much of your flower will be in focus at your largest setting.
 Sometimes you have a great composition, but only the front of your flower is in focus.
 You can compensate for this by backing up a bit and reshooting your picture.
 More of the flower will be within your depth of field, but often the picture will no longer be as detailed as you wanted it to be.

 The next thing to try would be to close down your aperture by a stop or two.
 Remember my f/1.2 that I spoke of earlier?
 That aperture caused a lot of deletes, so I tried f/1.4 or f/1.8 and got better results.
 You still get plenty of detail and bokeh with these apertures, and you get much more of your flower in focus.
-Now, if your biggest aperture is something like f/3.5 or f/4, as it is on many zoom lenses, just use its widest aperture for the same results.
+Now, if your widest aperture is f/3.5 or f/4, as it is on many zoom lenses, just use that aperture for the same results.

 Some testing is required here.
 You need to find out how your lens handles, and how your images look at various settings.
 As with most things, one develops favorite apertures when shooting flowers.
 If you persevere in this genre, you will eventually develop an instinct for what will work with your chosen lens.